arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/lora-sensor-data/lora-sensor-data.md

   - web-editor
 ---

 In this tutorial, we will set up a configuration that allows two MKR WAN 1310's to send and receive sensor data.
-We will use the **LoRa®** library to send data, and we will not use any external service.
+We will use the **LoRa** library to send data, and we will not use any external service.
 The sensor data will be recorded through the [MKR ENV Shield](https://store.arduino.cc/arduino-mkr-env-shield), a shield that can record temperature, humidity, barometric pressure & ambient light.

 ___